kenheaslip/EducationEngineer/education-engineer/tutorial.md

 ```
 kubectl create ns mylab
 ```
-Your output should be similar to the below.
+Your results should be similar to the output below.
 ```
 C:\*****\****>kubectl create ns mylab
 namespace/mylab created